falcosecurity/evolution/README.md

 So you have an idea for some new Falco work and are ready to get started.

 Falco values speed, and innovation so we try to never stand in the way or block progress in any way.
-As projects gain traction, we exchange flexability for structure.
-For instance a project that is 1 day old is relatively ungoverned, wheras the official production ready Falco packages are heavily governed.
+As projects gain traction, we exchange flexibility for structure.
+For instance, a project that is 1 day old is relatively ungoverned, whereas the official production ready Falco packages are heavily governed.

 Below find instructions on how to contribute your work to Falco.